-Degree → Job → Car → Career → House → Husband → Kids.
+Degree → Job → Career → House → Husband →

-Well after just a few years, that went a bit out of the window.
+That was my 10 year plan.
+And after just a few years, that plan has gone very much out of the window.

 Last weekend I went to the North-West of England to visit family I’d not seen in over a year.